John Costello (historian)

 John Edmond Costello (3 May 1943 – 26 August 1995) was a British military historian, who wrote about World War I, World War II and the Cold War.
-He was the first foreigner to have access to the operational records of the KGB and its predecessors and was instrumental in their being opened for historical research during the immediate post-perestroika period.
+He was the first foreigner to have access to the operational records of the KGB and its predecessors and was instrumental for opening historical research during the immediate post-perestroika period.

 Birth and early life

 He was born at Larkfield Hospital, Greenock, Inverclyde, on 3 May 1943, the son of Lieut.
 Commander Cecil and Suzanne (née Davis) Costello.
 His father was an engineer officer in the Royal Navy and had been awarded the Distinguished Service Cross in the previous year.
 After the war the family lived at Gosport, Hampshire, and later at Newbury, Berkshire, where Costello was educated at the local grammar school before proceeding to Fitzwilliam College, Cambridge, to read economics and law.

 Naturally opinionated and outspoken, he soon became prominent in student debating and political circles.
 He was Secretary of the Cambridge Union, Chairman of the University’s Conservative Association, and reputedly one of the founders of the Pest (Pressure for Economic and Social Toryism) initiative.
 As editor-designate of the undergraduate journal New Radical he readily agreed to amalgamation with its Oxford equivalent, Oxford Tory (which had recently attracted Robert Maxwell’s wrath following comment on his Eastern Bloc connections), and he co-edited the resultant Tory.
 In later years he was joint-author of a Bow Group paper advocating establishment of a national Broadcasting Council.